zuplo-samples/neon-postgrest/README.md

 This is just a template so you can clone this repository directly and run it yourself.

-First, create a `.env` file and populate it with your Neon database URL.
+First, create a `.env` file and populate `DATABASE_URL` with your Neon database URL.
 You can find this on the Quickstart tab on the Neon console, under Postgres.
-Once you have that, procede to installation.
+Once you have that, procede to installation. `NEXT_PUBLIC_API_URL` will be set to `http://localhost:3000` if you're running locally.

 ```bash
 npm install